 Of course, the reality is that every organization faces challenges these days, and it would be unrealistic to expect the FPA (or anyone else) to be perfect.
 And similarly, we may not all agree about exactly what the primary problems are at the FPA.
 But I think the Veres article deserves some real acknowledgement for its emphasis that the problems with FPA's membership may NOT merely be the result of its fiduciary advocacy and standards of care.
 In fact, it arguably might not even be much of a differentiator at all anymore - although it was still the closing line in the FPA leadership's recent article in defense of its current direction - in a world where an increasing majority of those who really do believe in financial planning have already obtained the CFP marks, thereby making FPA's standard of care redundant at best.
 Perhaps the FPA should drop its own standard of care entirely, and simply embrace "having CFP certification" AS its standard of care, given that the CFP marks are clearly emerging as the dominant benchmark designation of the profession, and merely capturing 2/3rds of all CFP certificants as FPA membership would nearly double their membership!

 In any event, though, at least amongst the now-over-63,000 CFP certificants who already do adhere to the CFP Board's standard of care, the question remains why more are not attracted to FPA membership?
+Wouldn't membership in the FPA be appealing, if only for advocacy back to the CFP Board?
 For that group it least, it seems unrealistic to suggest it's because of the FPA's Standard of Care.
 Which implies that perhaps the greatest challenges for FPA membership are not because of its fiduciary views... but instead is in spite of them?

 So what do you think?
 Are you an FPA member?
 Why or why not?
 Do you think the FPA's standard of care and fiduciary advocacy is a turn-on, a turn-off, or merely duplicative in a world with the CFP Board and its marks?
 What do you think the FPA's unique value is in the competitive landscape?
 What should it be?